socialmedia-class/socialmedia-class.github.io/index.md

 Prerequisites
 : &nbsp;&nbsp;&nbsp;&nbsp; There is no prerequisites for the class.
-Most content will be accessible for undergraduate and graduate students with any background.
+Most content will be accessible for graduate students with any background.
+Undergraduate students are welcomed too.

 Course Readings
 : &nbsp;&nbsp;&nbsp;&nbsp; [Various academic papers](syllabus.html)